zuiko21/minimOS/hard/sixtation.md

 Due to 6445 _hsync_ timing limitations, only the equivalent width of 1224 pixels will be covered.
 _Note that this mode needs a **positive** horizontal sync pulse_.
-On the other hand, _the APD monitor expects **negative** syncs_, so a full-software resolution switch does not seem feasible, unless some port bits are used for selective inversion of syncs (via XOR gates).
+On the other hand, _the APD monitor expects **negative** syncs_, so a full-software resolution switch does not seem feasible, unless some port bits are used for selective inversion of syncs (via XOR gates, which may be as slow as a 4000-series IC).

 ### SIXtation TURBO?